Main stories

 Reorganisation

 In the mid 1990s train operating franchises were sold off to private firms such as Virgin and Stagecoach.
-By 2000, the Labour government had created the Strategic Rail Authority.
+By 2000, the Labour government had created the Strategic Rail Authority, which ceased operating in 2005.

 Evaluation